Share this guide:

 Get a quick online decision within minutes and check your eligibility applying without affecting your credit rating!

 Loans are generally considered to be long-term if the repayment period is longer than a year.
 In some cases, it's possible to get loans with terms of up to 35 years – although with the exception of mortgages, few of us dream of paying off a loan for half of our adult life, do we?
 Loan terms on this end of the spectrum – ones spanning so long they could see the new generation – are usually what we call secured loans.
 This means they're protected against an asset; more on this later on.

 If you’re looking for a loan for less than a year, then technically you’d be after a short-term loan.

 It's pretty tough to give a specific answer for this one, because how much your long-term loan costs will depend on a few factors.
 Of course, the actual sum you want to borrow will determine your loan cost, but your loan term and interest rate will also be included, as will any additional fees the lender charges.

 As an example, let's say you've bagged yourself a boast-worthy interest rate.
 Although your monthly repayments are reasonable, the loan itself might not be cheap.
 That's because if your repayment period is ten years, then that's a decade of monthly interest you've got to pay back.
 Therefore, in the end, it'll cost you more overall.

 How much can I borrow?

-If you’re looking to take out a long-term loan, then £1,000 is usually the minimum you can apply for.
-If you’re looking for less than this figure, then explore other ways to borrow money – credit cards and overdrafts can offer great rates.
+If you're looking to take out a long-term loan, then £1,000 is usually the minimum you can apply for.
+If you're looking for less than this figure, then explore other ways to borrow money – credit cards and overdrafts can offer competitive interest rates.